pnp/pnpcore/docs/using-the-sdk/teams-channels.md

 {
     // Add a new channel
     channelFound = await team.Channels.AddAsync(channelName, "This is my cool new Channel, check this out!");

+    // Add the channel as private
+    channelFound = await team.Channels.AddAsync(channelName, new TeamChannelOptions
+    {
+        Description = "This is my cool new Channel, check this out!", MembershipType = TeamChannelMembershipType.Private
+    });
 }
 ```